The Vexations of a Shut-In Vampire Princess: Manga

-Volume list
+The manga adaptation is published in English on Square Enix's Manga Up! app.

+Volumes

 Anime

 An anime television series adaptation was announced at the "GA Fes 2023" livestream on January 5, 2023.
-It is produced by Project No.9 and directed by Tatsuma Minamikawa, with scripts supervised by Keiichirō Ōchi, character designs handled by Tomoyuki Shitaya, and music composed by Go Shiina.
-The series is set to premiere in October 2023.
+It is produced by Project No.9 and directed by Tatsuma Minamikawa, with scripts supervised by Keiichirō Ōchi, characters designed by Tomoyuki Shitaya, and music composed by Go Shiina.
+The series aired from October 7 to December 30, 2023, on Tokyo MX and other networks.
+The opening theme is "Red Liberation" by fripSide, while the ending theme is "Nemurenai" (眠れない) by Miminari feat.
+Tomori Kusunoki.

+Sentai Filmworks has licensed the series outside of Asia.
+Nada Holdings / Remow licensed the series in Asia-Pacific.
+In March 2024, Hidive announced an English dub for the series, which will premiere its first two episodes at Anime Boston on March 29 before releasing on the platform starting on April 15.

+Episodes

 Reception

+In the 2021 edition of Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi!, the novel series ranked 17th in the new work category.

+Both the manga and anime have received generally mixed to negative reviews from critics.
 Demelza from Anime UK News liked the illustrations, while harshly criticizing the story and characters.
 Rebecca Silverman from Anime News Network liked the illustrations and thought the writing was "solid", while also criticizing the characters, especially Vill and Komari.